 Congressman Gene Green was first elected to Congress from the 29th Congressional District of Texas in 1992 after twenty years in the Texas House of Representatives and the Texas Senate.
 In 1996, Green was appointed to the powerful U.S. House Energy and Commerce Committee, which he continues to serve on today.

-For the 114th Congress, he is the Ranking Member for the Subcommittee on Health, and also serves on the Subcommittee on Energy and Power, Subcommittee on Environment and Economy, and the Subcommittee on Oversight and Investigations.
+For the 115th Congress, he is the Ranking Member for the Subcommittee on Health, and also serves on the Subcommittee on Energy, Subcommittee on Environment, and the Subcommittee on Digital Commerce and Consumer Protection.

 Since being elected to the House of Representatives, Rep. Green has been a champion of health issues, energy, education, labor, domestic manufacturing, and preserving Social Security and veterans benefits.
 He has worked hard to improve access to quality health care, support initiatives to improve our economy and job training, and maintain financial aid for students.